spatie/icalendar-generator/README.md

     ->description('Experience Laracon all around the world');
 ```

-In the end, you want to convert your calendar to text, so it can be streamed or downloaded to the user.
+In the end, you want to convert your calendar to text so that it can be streamed or downloaded to the user.
 Here's how you do that:

 ``` php
 Calendar::create('Laracon Online')->get(); // BEGIN:VCALENDAR ...
 ```

-When [streaming](#use-with-laravel) a calendar to an application, it is possible to set the refresh interval for the calendar by duration in minutes.
+When [streaming](#use-with-laravel) a calendar to an application, it is possible to set the calendar's refresh interval by duration in minutes.
 When setting this, the calendar application will check your server every time after the specified duration for changes to the calendar:

 ``` php
 Calendar::create('Laracon Online')